asyncapi/asyncapi-react/docs/features/theming.md

 > **NOTE:** This is not the recommended method - better to use the [configuration file](#generate-theme-from-configuration-file).

-To manually change the style you can write your own css properties for appropriate TailwindCSS class.
-For example, to change the a very frequently used color, you can override it by css class:
+To manually change the style you can write your own CSS properties for appropriate TailwindCSS class.
+For example, to change the a very frequently used color, you can override it by CSS class:

 ```css
 .text-gray-700 {